A Study of Commonsense Reasoning over Visual Object Properties: Benchmark Construction

-\textbf{Image Collection.} To ensure diagnostic quality and mitigate data contamination risks from existing benchmarks \citep{dodge2021documenting}, a collection of previously unsourced images is created.
-We pick 15 themes grouped into three categories from the McGyver dataset~\citep{tian2025macgyverlargelanguagemodels}, and add additional 11 for a total of 26 themes (see Table \ref{tab:image_theme_tags} for the complete list).
-The three broad categories, defined in~\citep{tian2025macgyverlargelanguagemodels}, are: indoors/household (e.g., kitchen), neutral (e.g., garage), and outdoors (e.g., zoo) .
-We use these themes as queries for all three image types, which facilitates direct comparisons between images of comparable scenes.
-We collect public images by querying a variety of sources: Google Images, Unsplash, and Freepik for photographic and animated images; GPT-4o and Grok3 for AI-generated ones (example generative AI prompts are provided in Table \ref{tab:aigen_prompts}).
-We explicitly exclude diagrammatic images~\citep{lu2022learn}.
+\textbf{Image Collection.} To ensure diagnostic quality and mitigate data contamination risks from existing benchmarks \cite{dodge2021documenting}, we collect previously unsourced images.
+We define 26 domains based on the MacGyver dataset~\cite{tian2025macgyverlargelanguagemodels}, prioritizing domains with a greater expected variety of objects.
+The domains are grouped into three categories: indoors (e.g., kitchen), neutral (e.g., tools), and outdoors (e.g., zoo) (the complete list is given in \cref{tab:image_theme_tags}).
+We use these domains as queries across all three image types, enabling fair comparisons of comparable scenes.
+We collect public photographic and animated images by querying Google Images~\cite{googleimages}, Unsplash~\cite{unsplash}, and Freepik~\cite{freepik}.
+We use GPT-4o~\cite{openai2024gpt4ocard} and Grok3~\cite{xai2025grok3} to synthesize images (\cref{tab:aigen_prompts} shows example generative AI prompts).
+We explicitly exclude diagrammatic images~\cite{lu2022learn}.
 In total, we collect 360 images (120 per type).

 \textbf{Formulation of Candidate QA-pairs.} We formulate initial question-answer pairs using a semi-automatic procedure.
-Namely, we prompt an MLLM to generate three questions (one per reasoning level) following the framework defined in the previous section.
-The MLLM is selected at random from three closed-source models: GPT-4o \citep{openai2024gpt4ocard}, Claude 3.7 Sonnet \citep{anthropic2025}, and Gemini 2.0 Flash \citep{geminiteam2025geminifamilyhighlycapable}.
-The resulting 1,080 question-answer pairs are then leveraged by human annotators, instructed to revise or replace the questions and answers to ensure high quality.
-Namely, humans ensure that the question is precise and it fits the restrictions of our evaluation framework, as well as that the answer count is not too high (we cap the answers to a maximum of 10).
-A pool of five annotators annotates the images, each responsible for 72 images.
-When possible, the annotators are instructed to abstract away from the specific object types, e.g., to use ``how many objects are made of rubber'' instead of ``how many tires are made of rubber?''.
-In practice, the annotators rewrote a vast majority of the questions, and nearly all answers, as the MLLM-generated questions were often ambiguous or repetitive, and many answers were incorrect.
+First, we prompt a multimodal large-language model (MLLM) to generate three counting questions (one per reasoning level) following our framework defined previously.
+The MLLM is selected at random from GPT-4o \cite{openai2024gpt4ocard}, Claude 3.7 Sonnet \cite{anthropic2025}, and Gemini 2.0 Flash \cite{geminiteam2025geminifamilyhighlycapable}.
+The resulting 1,080 question-answer pairs are then refined by five human annotators (each responsible for 72 images), instructed to revise or replace the QA pairs to ensure high quality: the question should be precise, the answer accurate, and the answer count $\leq$ 10.
+The annotators are instructed to abstract over the specific object types when possible, e.g., preferring ``how many objects are made of rubber?'' over ``how many tires are made of rubber?''.